ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.TestSupport.rst

    .. method:: assertIsOpaquePointer(tp[, message)

       Asserts that *tp* is a wrapper class for an opaque pointer ("handle")

+   .. method:: assertIsInitializer(method[, message])

+      Assert that the selector is an initializer.

+      .. versionadded: 11.1

+   .. method:: assertIsNotInitializer(method[, message])

+      Assert that the selector is not an initializer.

+      .. versionadded: 11.1

+   .. method:: assertDoesFreeResult(method[, message])

+      Assert that the callable calls free(3) on the pointer returned in Objective-C after converting the value to Python.

+      .. versionadded: 11.1

+   .. method:: assertDoesNotFreeResult(method[, message])

+      Assert that the callable does not call free(3) on the pointer returned in Objective-C after converting the value to Python.

+      .. versionadded: 11.1

    .. method:: assertIsNullTerminated(method[, message])